 Leeds Town Hall

 Leeds Town Hall is an architectural treasure.
-Designed by Cuthbert Brodrick, it was the tallest building in the city when it opened in 1858.
-Since then, it’s been eclipsed by skyscrapers, but its majesty remains.
+Another designed by Cuthbert Brodrick, it was the tallest building in the city when it opened in 1858.
+Since then, it’s been eclipsed by a host of skyscrapers, but its majesty remains.
 The 10-column colonnade, flanked by four Portland stone lions, immediately catches the eye, but be sure to look up.
-It has an incredible 225-feet clock tower, crowned with a concave lead-covered dome and an intricate cupola, and even the ventilation shafts have been disguised as ornaments.
+It has an incredible 225-feet clock tower, crowned with a concave lead-covered dome and an intricate cupola.
+Heck, even the ventilation shafts have been disguised as ornaments.

 Leeds Town Hall, The Headrow, Leeds, West Yorkshire, LS1 3AD.

-Designed by K Appleby in 1971, Bank House is a brutalist beauty that will split opinion – but that’s what makes it so interesting.
-It combines Cornish granite and bronze cladding to create an imposing building that almost defies belief – each floor protrudes over the top of the one beneath it making this a triumph of structural engineering.
+Designed by leading architect Ken Appleby in 1971, Bank House is a brutalist beauty that will split opinion – but that’s what makes it so interesting.
+It combines Cornish granite and bronze cladding to create an imposing building that almost defies belief.
+Each floor protrudes over the top of the one beneath it making this a triumph of structural engineering.
 It’s not to everyone’s tastes, but even English Heritage agree it’s a building of note, which is why it’s now Grade II-listed.

 Bank House, 27 King Street, Leeds, West Yorkshire, LS1 2HL.